 It can be great to earn rewards by being a loyal cruiser to one cruise line, but it isn’t so great to brag about those rewards and demand special service with every voyage.

-Past passengers should understand the benefits they’ve earned, but also understand that those benefits do not entitle them to rude behaviors or otherwise annoying fellow passengers or abusing crew members with unreasonable requests.
+Past passengers should understand the benefits they’ve earned, but also understand that those benefits do not entitle them to behave rudely or otherwise annoy fellow passengers or abuse crew members with unreasonable requests.

 If You Are Annoyed

 Whether it is your first cruise or your fiftieth, you’re sure to encounter some annoying behaviors.
 The best way to handle that annoyance without overshadowing an otherwise fun vacation is to stay calm and polite at all times, walking away, or avoiding situations that are irritating.